theRealKarlos/typescript-pulsequeue/README.md

 A modern, type-safe, event-driven serverless e-commerce application built with TypeScript, AWS Lambda, EventBridge, DynamoDB, and comprehensive monitoring.
 This project demonstrates best practices for scalable, decoupled architectures, robust testing, infrastructure-as-code, and observability.

+**⚠️ Disclaimer:** This is a lab project designed to demonstrate production-ready patterns and best practices.
+While every effort has been made to follow industry standards and ensure robustness, **no guarantees are given for actual production use**.
+Users should thoroughly review, test, and adapt the code and infrastructure to their own requirements before deploying in a real-world environment.

+**🚀 Production-Ready (Aspirational):** The aim of this project is to be as close to production-ready as possible for educational and demonstration purposes.

+---

+## Environment-Agnostic Deployment

+- **Strict Environment Variable Requirement:** All scripts and Lambda code require the `ENVIRONMENT` environment variable to be set.
+If not set, deployment and tests will fail fast.
+- **No Fallbacks:** There is no default to `dev`—the environment must be explicitly specified for every deployment, test, or script run.
+- **Terraform State Isolation:** Each environment (dev, staging, prod, etc.) has its own `backend.tf` file with a hardcoded S3 key for state isolation.
+Variables are not used in the backend block.
+- **Lambda Environment Variables:** The `ENVIRONMENT` variable is injected into all Lambda functions via Terraform, ensuring dynamic resource naming and true environment agnosticism.
+- **Deployment Script:** The `deploy.ts` script requires `--env` to be specified and propagates the environment variable to all build, test, and deployment steps.

 ---

 ## Table of Contents